aws-quickstart/cdk-eks-blueprints/docs/addons/adot-addon.md

 Amazon EKS supports using Amazon EKS API to install and manage the AWS Distro for OpenTelemetry (ADOT) Operator.
 This enables a simplified experience for instrumenting your applications running on Amazon EKS to send metric and trace data to multiple monitoring service options like Amazon CloudWatch, Prometheus, and X-Ray.

 This add-on is not automatically installed when you first create a cluster, it must be added to the cluster in order to manage ADOT Collectors.
+For creating add-on in specific namespace, `namespace` property needs to be passed.

 For more information on the add-on, please review the [user guide](https://docs.aws.amazon.com/eks/latest/userguide/opentelemetry.html).